 Sometimes, this manifests itself as a shyness or an underlying anxiety.
 Other times, it’s self-judgement, addiction, or something else you “wish was different.”

-Internal Family Systems teaches us how to understand, coexist with, and (eventually) love each part.
+Internal Family Systems group therapy teaches us how to understand, coexist with, and (eventually) love each part.
 Then, as we get to know ourselves, we can get to know our Self.